 Lenox's primary expertise is in the domain of technology strategy and policy.
 He is broadly interested in the role of innovation and entrepreneurship for economic growth and firm competitive success.
 In particular, he explores the business strategy and public policy drivers of innovation.
 Lenox also has a long-standing interest in the interface between business strategy and public policy as it relates to the natural environment.
-His recent scholarly work includes the books "Can Business Save the Earth" (2018) and "The Decarbonization Imperative" (2021) both from Stanford University Press.
+His recent scholarly work includes the books "Can Business Save the Earth" (2018), "The Decarbonization Imperative" (2021), and "Strategy In The Digital Age - Mastering Digital Transformation" (2023), all from Stanford University Press.
 He received his Ph.D. in technology management and policy from the Massachusetts Institute of Technology in 1999 and the degrees of bachelor and master of science in systems engineering from the University of Virginia.